bivek-shrestha/Management-Information-System/MIS-Frontend/README.md

-# Frontend for MIS

-## Setup instructions:
+## Frontend Setup instructions:

-### Prerequistes
+### Initial Setup:

-node must be installed.

-### for the first time only

-We only need to install all our dependencies only once.
-Move to folder with package.json file and type the following command.
+#### Install all required dependencies by navigating to the folder containing the package.json file and executing the following command

 ```
 npm install
 ```

-### everytime when you need to start development server.
+### Development Server:
+#### To start the development server, use the following command:

 ```
 npm run dev
 ```